 2. Watch For Cues From Your Child

 Believe it or not, your child will tell you when they are developmentally ready to ditch the diaper.
-It’s time to initiate toilet training when your child:
+It’s time

 - can imitate your actions